ember-bootstrap/ember-bootstrap-power-select/README.md

 ember install ember-bootstrap-power-select
 ```

+This will additionally install `ember-power-select` and `ember-power-select-blockless` into your app, and setup its
+Bootstrap theme, either by importing the appropriate Less or Sass file (if you use one of these preprocessors), or by
+editing your `ember-cli-build.js` to include the static theme CSS (if you use plain CSS).

 ## Usage

 With this addon installed, you have a new `controlType` of `power-select` available.
 Use the `options` property to